dkuspawono/chrome-std-switch/security-privacy-self-review.md

 ### 2.14.
 How does this specification work in the context of a user agent’s Private \ Browsing or "incognito" mode?

 No special handling in such modes.
-It's impossible to detect the mode or fingprint with this feature.
+It's impossible to detect the mode or fingerprint with this feature.

 ### 2.15.
 Does this specification have a "Security Considerations" and "Privacy Considerations" section?